../

 import Foreign.Marshal.Alloc (free)

-Define the FFI functions:
+Define FFI functions:

 foreign import ccall "new_matrix"